HIDGlobalDocs/style-guide/docs/a-to-z/l/load.md

 # load

-Don't use as a synonym for *start, install, run, set up,* or *download.*
+Don't use as a synonym for *start, install, run, set up*, or *download*.

 In content for a technical audience, use *load* only to describe dynamically calling graphics, documents, or installed programs